 - · Performance management

-- Coaching and providing feedback
+- · Coaching and providing feedback

-- Conflict management
+- · Conflict management

 - · Managing remote or blended teams

+- Emotional intelligence

 - · Specialist skills in own area of expertise

-- · Communication and influencing skills

-- Research skills
+- Research

+- Networking

 Communicating and Collaborating

 Delivering excellent public policy and services requires us to work together, build relationships and collaborate enabling a joined up, whole-of-Government approach.
 Effective engagement and communication with our customers, clients and colleagues will enhance and build trust in our services.